Intercepting Exfiltration with Threat Insight (2814)

 Scenario

-As part of your organization’s enhancement of its infrastructure security, Threat Insight lists have been added as security policy rules to block data exfiltration, Zero Day DNS, and more.
+As part of your organization’s enhancement of its infrastructure security, Threat Insight lists have been added as security policy rules to block data exfiltration, Zero Day DNS.
 You’ve been tasked with testing Threat Insight’s data exfiltration detection and prevention abilities.
 You will review the feeds required for Data Exfiltration to be detected, then observe Threat Insight’s behavior in detecting Data Exfiltration using a script imitating an exfiltration attack.

 Estimate Completion Time